 This is the away match worn shirt of Daryl Horgan of Dundalk FC, from their title winning tilt in 2014.
 Having moved to another Lilywhites in 2017, Preston North End, this was when he was terrorising League Of Ireland defences playing 46 times and scoring 9 goals in the process.
 This nicely designed away shirt was made by Umbro and was an unusual colour scheme for Dundalk and was well received by the fans.

 Photo (c) Sportsfile

-A rather unusual goalkeeper shirt that was worn by Swedish legendary net minder Ronnie Hellstrom in the 1970s.
-Even though it was badged Adidas, it was made by his own Cup Star label, and featured a rather fetching one piece design incorporating an under carriage.
+A rather unusual goalkeeper shirt that research reveals was worn by Swedish legendary net minder Thomas Ravelli in the World Cup Qualifier vs Scotland in Hampden Park, Glasgow 09/09/81 (see match photo below).
+Even though it was badged Adidas, it also has the Cup Star label, and featured a rather fetching one piece design incorporating an under carriage.
 This was introduced to stop the shirt slipping out of his shorts while he performed his customary acrobatic leaps.
 This innovation was offered to various goalies in that period, including Peter Shilton, but safe to say it never really took off.